 At the Milan Fashion Week 2024, Donatella Versace and Google

 with QR codes woven into the chiffon.
+You could now do digital magic with the dress.
 Scan it and you’re whisked to a Google

 Images portal of J-Lo’s greatest hits.
+Imagine how adaptation is needed as time moves forward.
 For the 2024 Met Gala, J-Lo wore a

 digital version of the dress that auto-updated with real-time Google searches.
+It was an incredible work of art this time around!
 The

 most popular query?
 ‘How to unsee this’.
+Ha ha ha, just kidding!
 The crowd erupted as J-Lo

-emerged!
+emerged.
+That same passion from 20 years ago was seen again.
 J-Lo x Google is a legacy that still lives (and monetises).
+Way to go, team!

 Gen Z’s verdict